 - Body pain and difficulty with physical functioning

 This list is terrifying.
 It is completely possible, likely even, that a person can vanquish their disordered eating habits and still end up being significantly overweight.
-To change ones relationship with food for the positive can impact nearly every facet of your life.
+To change one’s relationship with food for the positive can impact nearly every facet of your life.
 Most books on the topic of overcoming disordered eating habits stop here.
-Can you really blame them?
+And can you really blame them?
 The last thing a person who recently overcame detrimental eating habits would want to do is change up their diet.
 This leaves them in a precarious position.
-On one hand they have succeeded.
-Unfortunately their health may still be far from ideal.
-This is only exacerbated for those of us with health issues related to food.
-Take for example the health of someone with pre-diabetes attempting to conquer an eating disorder using the principles laid out in Intuitive Eating.
-We know with a high level of certainty that someone with with pre-diabetes should be avoiding sugar like the plague.
-But this runs contrary to the prescription to stop demonizing food or labeling certain items as “good” or “bad”.
-What is a person like this to do?
+On one hand, they have succeeded.
+Unfortunately, their health may still be far from ideal.

 This situation isn’t all that unique.
-Although not everyone has pre-diabetes most people have some health issue that could be improved by dietary intervention.
-Are these people, the well over 10% of our population, who have some kind of disordered eating habits supposed to simply ignore the science?
+Although not everyone has pre-diabetes, dietary intervention can improve a great many health issues.
+Are the people who have some kind of disordered eating habits supposed to simply ignore the science?

 You may be expecting a proposed solution to the disordered eating epidemic, I do not have one.
 I feel this topic is one of the most difficult issues facing the world today and there is no simple answer.
 Fixing this problem is going to be an incredibly personal and ongoing journey for each of us that undergo it.
-What I do provide here is guidance.
-Guidance alongside details of my own struggles, successes, and things learned from my personal journey.
+What you can find here is guidance.
+Guidance alongside details of struggles, successes, failures, and things learned along the way.

 Ordered Eating is not some new diet to follow.
 It is an idea.
 One that we can set our sights on and aim to move closer to together.